-Days until COP:
+Days Until COP:

 Climate change is intensifying, and the race against time to protect our planet — and future generations — has never been more dire.
-In 2021 alone, we have seen increasingly deadly floods and wildfires, widespread drought, and powerful storms wreak havoc across the globe, all brought on by our changing climate.
+In 2021, we saw increasingly deadly floods and wildfires, widespread drought, and powerful storms wreak havoc across the globe, all brought on by our changing climate.
 These events have devastated communities and economies worldwide, and it will only get worse if we fail to act.
 Only with collective action and leadership from governments, the private sector, and civil society will we stop and reverse the destructive impacts of the climate crisis, protect public health, and help drive economic recovery from COVID-19.

-Leading up to COP26 in November, Mike Bloomberg, UN Special Envoy for Climate Ambition and Solutions and founder of Bloomberg LP and Bloomberg Philanthropies, has kicked off a Bloomberg-wide effort to turbocharge climate progress in support of the UN’s climate agenda through a climate action a day.
-Designed to build momentum and catalyze climate action worldwide, these actions will include climate-focused investments, partnerships, capacity-building, and educational efforts across three key themes: accelerating the clean energy transition, elevating local climate action, and mobilizing climate finance.
+Leading up to COP26 in November 2021, Mike Bloomberg, UN Special Envoy for Climate Ambition and Solutions and founder of Bloomberg LP and Bloomberg Philanthropies, kicked off a Bloomberg-wide effort to turbocharge climate progress in support of the UN’s climate agenda through a climate action a day.
+Designed to build momentum and catalyze climate action worldwide, these actions include climate-focused investments, partnerships, capacity-building, and educational efforts across three key themes: accelerating the clean energy transition, elevating local climate action, and mobilizing climate finance.